 This happens when blocking the Googlebot crawler in your robots.txt and/or (if it’s a WordPress site, our specialty) the “discourage search engines from indexing this site” is checked.

-At the very least your robots.txt file could look something like this:
+At the very least, your robots.txt file should look something like this:

 User-agent: *